shassen14/gpt_the_office/README.md

 # gpt_the_office

 A gpt that can learn writing about texts given a dataset.
 The motivation behind this repo is to create scripts from The Office.
 The first iteration will be utilizing character-wise tokens.
+Inspiration came from Andrej Karpathy and his video [here](https://www.youtube.com/watch?v=kCc8FmEb1nY)

 ## Setting up your environments
 Assumption is you have python3, using pip, and a unix os.
 This can work in windows, but steps need to be edited a bit.